For my cousin Kathy

 The deed made no provision for eldest son Philip Wilhelm or the two youngest, Ludwig (then about 14) and Adam (about 12).
 Philip Wilhelm had purchased his own hundred-acre farm in 1863.
 Perhaps Charles bought it for him or contributed to the purchase price.
 Philip Wilhelm was well established and his farm worth $1000 in 1870.
 The same year the census taker found Charles living with Philip Charles and his young family, as specified in the deed.
 At fifty-eight, he was a “retired farmer.”

 In 1873 Charles, then sixty, bought an eighty-acre parcel of woods for $2300.
 It had no dwelling house, only out buildings.
-Timber covered the land, and it laid just a short way from the neighbor’s lumber mill.
+Timber covered the land, and it lay just a short way from the neighbor’s lumber mill.
 Possibly this parcel was intended to complete a plan to provide cash or tracts of land for the younger boys, who were still minors.

 When Charles Muth was in his early sixties, his wife long deceased, and his children nearly all of age, he made a pilgrimage back to his homeland.
 He wished to see the village where he was born and his remaining close kin.
 This time he left the stability of his farm, children, and grandchildren and went toward another familiar place where he was known as Carl and folks greeted him in German.
 Now he belonged to both places, the passage just a temporary transition between his two homes.